DongzeHE/scpca-docs/docs/merged_objects.md

 | `merged_highly_variable_genes`      | A vector of highly variable genes used for performing dimensionality reduction on the merged object, determined using `scran::modelGeneVar`, specifying each library as a separate block, and `scran::getTopHVGs`    |

-Each metadata list in the `library_metadata` field can be accessed, for example for a library named `SCPCL000000`, with the code:
+To access the `library_metadata` field for a specific library, use the following code:

 ```r
 # Access individual library metadata for SCPCL000000